Little Book Farmers Privacy Policy

 This Privacy Policy is about how Little Book Farmers collects and uses information from people who use our Services (a “user” or “users”).

-This is the Privacy Policy for littlebookfarmers.com, a website owned and operated by Little Book Farmers and for Little Book Farmers’ network of websites, including as applicable, Little Book Farmers’ imprint sites, The Little Book Farmers Happy Lines Family.
+This is the Privacy Policy for littlebookfarmers.com, a website owned and operated by Little Book Farmers and for Little Book Farmers’ network of websites, including as applicable, Little Book Farmers’ imprint site, The Little Book Farmers Happy Lines Family.

 The word “Services” in this Privacy Policy means our websites (including those located at littlebookfarmers.com and thehappylinesfamily.com) and our other digital products and services.

-Little Book Farmers is also referred to as “Little Book Farmers,” “we,” “us,” and “our” in this Privacy Policy.
+Little Book Farmers is also referred to as “Little Book Farmers,” “we,” “us,” “Little Book Farmers The Happy Lines Family” “littlebookfarmers.com” and “our” in this Privacy Policy.

 This Privacy Policy applies to information we collect, use and disclose about users: